eliaferrarii/ha-zoho-calendar/README.md

-Getting the refresh token via the add-on
+Getting the Refresh Token via the Add-on

 Open the add-on interface

 Go to the Authorization section

 Click Authorize with Zoho

 Complete login and consent

 Copy the code parameter from the callback URL

 Paste it into the add-on and click Exchange code

-The refresh token is saved automatically
+The refresh token is saved automatically.

-\## Recommended scopes
+Recommended Scopes

 ZohoCreator.report.READ,ZohoCreator.form.CREATE,ZohoCreator.report.UPDATE,ZohoCreator.report.DELETE

-\## Zoho Creator data structure
+Zoho Creator Data Structure

-\## The add-on typically works with:
+The add-on typically works with: